heavyimage/Album-Art-Bottle-LEDs/README.md

 * Pretty pleased by the threading code on the pico for handling animation and network updates :-)

 ### Future Work
-* Would be AWESOME to change the animation speed based on the BPM of the song but this isn't available in the last.fm API!
-I'd probably need to bridge in another API...
 * It's possible having all the LEDs stuff into a bottle isn't given the best sense of the palette -- might look cool mounted on a wall or somewhere else!

 ## Phase 2